-All of our writers are asked to agree with the following question/answer as found in the Westminster Shorter Catechism:
+All of our writers are asked to agree that scripture is the inspired Word of God.

-Really the intersection of Confession and Scripture, our writers are asked to believe that Jesus Christ is who he said he was, e.g. in John 14:6 (ESV):
+Really the intersection of Confession and Scripture, our writers are asked to believe that Jesus Christ is who he said he was, e.g. in John 14:6: